after you have read the info page below, please make sure to FILL OUT THIS FORM

 As part of the supporting documents for your residency permit application, you will need the acceptance documents you have got from the BSM American office as well as two letters issued by the Budapest office of BSM:

-So it is very important that you let me know when and where you are applying for your residency permit by
+So it is very important that you let us know when and where you are applying for your residency permit by

 Finally, let me repeat: once your residency permit application is pre-approved by the Hungarian Immigration Office you will receive a D visa from the Consulate entitling you to enter the Schengen region anywhere and come to Hungary directly (i.e. within 5 days of entry) to obtain your actual residency permit card.